 Male and female Golden Pheasants look different in appearance.
 Males measure 90 – 105 centimetres in length with the tail making up two thirds of the total length.
 Females are slightly smaller measuring 60 – 80 centimetres in length with the tail making up half of the total length.
 Their wingspan is around 70 centimetres and they weigh around 630 grams.

 Male Golden Pheasants can be easily identified by their bright coloring.
 They have a golden crest tipped with red which extends from the top of their heads, down their necks.
 They have bright red underparts, dark colored wings and a pale brown, long, barred tail.
 Their rumps are also golden, upper backs are green and they have bright yellow eyes with a small black pupil.
-Their face, throat and chin are a rust colour and their wattles and orbital skin are yellow.
+Their face, throat and chin are a rust color and their wattles and orbital skin are yellow.
 Beak, legs and feet are also yellow.

 Golden Pheasant Habitat

 The Golden Pheasant’s preferred habitats are dense forests and they can often be seen in places with lots of trees and bushes.
 While this is their favourite, they can also be found in loose woodlands and sparse undergrowth.

 Golden Pheasant Diet

 Golden Pheasants mainly feed on the ground on grain, invertebrates, berries, grubs and seeds as well as other kinds of vegetation.
 They will also eat small insects and invertebrates though when the opportunity arises, and their diet may change seasonally.
 During winter, they like to stay close to humans and eat wheat leaves and seeds.

 Golden Pheasant Behaviour